ministryofjustice/service_assessments/phases/v2/live.md

 version: v2
 ---

+# Live Assessment

+**Note:** The 18-point service standard came into use on 1 June 2015.

 ## Point 1: Understand user needs.
 Research to develop a deep knowledge of who the service users are and what that means for the design of the service.